lesley88/garejeky/_posts/2022-02-14-edikang-ikong.md

 ---

-# How to prepare Edikang Inkong - Nigerian Dish

 ## What is Edikang Inkong?

 Edikan Inkong is a thick, tasty and healthy meal made from a generous amount of vegetables, usually Ugwu (fluted pumpkin leaves), water leaves, palm oil and an assortment of meat and fish.